 Contrary to popular belief, the SAS Institute has not been the sole provider of SAS Language resources over the years.
 SAS Languages solutions have been provided by The Bass Institute (now defunct), GNU DAP (inactive), Caroline (by Dulles Open) and WPS System by World Programming.
 Overall the SAS Institute has championed and invested resources into the SAS language including sponsoring papers, communities and conferences, to become the market leader in business analytics solutions.

 Though the SAS language is almost 45 years old now, it remains one of the most widely used statistical programming languages, competing with RSPSS, Matlab and Stata.
-It is a clear leader in industry and business while recently facing competition with the open source language R in academia, research and customized
+It is a clear leader in industry and business while recently facing competition with the open source language R in academia, research and customized applications.

 Based on almost a decade long experience with working with the SAS language, here is a list of the top learning resources for learning SAS language in order to work in this exciting field.